taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-12.1-to-12.2.md

 * Back everything up
 * Upgrade Dash Core binary packages from 12.1 to 12.2
 * Start everything back up
+* Send start command from wallet to Masternode (Masternodes only)
 * Monitor the configuration over time and adjust

 ### [0] Shut everything down